 Ease of Use

-A good Wi-Fi connection is crucial to wireless security cameras, so we made this our final test.
-We connected each camera to our Wi-Fi network along with a video streaming service and a smartphone.
-If a camera's connection dropped, while the other devices and the router still worked, we deducted points accordingly.
+Our final test evaluated the Wi-Fi connection.
+To do this, we connected each camera to our Wi-Fi network along with a video streaming service and a smartphone.
+If a camera had connection problems, while the other devices and the router still worked, we deducted points accordingly.

 Other Things to Consider When Buying a Security Camera

 Video Storage: Local or Cloud?

 There are two kinds of storage, local and cloud, neither of which had any effect on our scoring because it boils down to personal preference.
 The cameras with local storage in our review use micro-SD memory cards to save video footage.
 This lets you access your video without subscription fees, though you might need extra memory cards or to write over older footage if you plan to keep your camera recording at all times.

 Cloud storage holds more video than local storage, but there are often subscription fees.
 You typically don't need a subscription to view a live feed.
 However, if you can't reach the company's video servers, you can't access the recordings.
 On the other hand, cloud storage is easier to use than local and is more likely to record everything the camera sees.
 The Y-cam Indoor HDS is the only camera in our review with free cloud storage.